apache/gravitino/docs/iceberg-rest-service.md

 ### HDFS configuration

 You should place HDFS configuration file to the classpath of the Iceberg REST server, `iceberg-rest-server/conf` for Gravitino server package, `conf` for standalone Gravitino Iceberg REST server package.
+When writing to HDFS, the Gravitino Iceberg REST catalog service can only operate as the specified HDFS user and doesn't support proxying to other HDFS users.
+See [How to access Apache Hadoop](gravitino-server-config.md#how-to-access-apache-hadoop) for more details.

 ## Starting the Iceberg REST server